Joker462/mobile-localizer/README.md

 ## Installation
 #### Requires Python 2.7 or above.
-Just only clone this source and using the command to direct at the root of this source in terminal or cmd.
+- Just only clone this source and using the command to direct at the root of this source in terminal or cmd.

+- Need to install [openpyxl](https://openpyxl.readthedocs.io) for using xlsx files.

 ## Usage
 ```
 Commands:
   make android2csv     # Convert .xml files to CSV file (need to copy all values folders into Input directory)
   make csv2android     # Convert CSV file to .xml (need to copy csv file into Input directory)
+  make xlsx2android    # Convert XLSX file to .xml (need to copy xlsx file into Input directory)
   make ios2csv         # Convert .strings file to CSV file (need to copy all .Iproj folders into Input directory)
   make csv2ios         # Convert CSV file to .strings (need to copy csv file into Input directory)
+  make xlsx2ios        # Convert XLSX file to .strings (need to copu csv file into Input directory)

 ```

 ## License